 Rehearsals with a full band can benefit even more from click tracks to keep everyone on the same page.

 Recording - Most DAWs (Digital Audio Workstations), like Protools and Logic, have built-in click tracks.
 This is almost a must for recording any song that has a precise tempo, especially if it's a fast song that's a challenge to keep up with.

 Live Performances - Many popular bands and artists, including the Beatles, Pink Floyd, and U2, use click tracks to keep their songs tight.
 This works wonders for songs that often have a change in tempo for certain sections of the track.

 Speaking of a change in tempo, the main difference between a click track and a metronome is the tempo change capabilities in a click track.
 Click tracks are literally just digital, newer versions of metronomes.

-A metronome is great to have for rehearsals, but they wouldn't work as well in a live performance or recording session since everyone else would be able to hear your clicks as well.
+A metronome is great for rehearsals, but it wouldn't work as well in a live performance or recording session since everyone else would be able to hear your clicks.
 Click tracks can be digitally played through headphones for discretion.

 If you have a song that includes tempo changes, you will be able to change the tempo and the clicks for the click track with what is called a Tempo Track.

 Choose Track > Global Tracks > Show Global Tracks.
 Then click the global tracks button to see the tempo track.